 Designed to cure individual sheets of DTF film up to 18 x 24 in.
 (460 x 610 mm), curing ovens are single-function devices that provide uniform heating at temperatures to 300°F (150°C).
 Once the oven is heated to the desired temperature, the transfer sheet is inserted into a tray that slides in and out to retain the heat inside the body of the device.
 An automatic timer and alarm signals the operator to remove the transfer.
 A typical setting is 260°F at 120 seconds.
 A fume extractor or separate powered exhaust hood is strongly recommended.

-Most operate on 120V and fit on a tabletop or counter, freeing up heat presses for other uses.
+Most curing ovens operate on 120V and fit on a tabletop or counter.
 Average cost ranges from $200 to $1000.

 Flash Cure Units

 With flash cure units, the transfer is placed on a vented platen over which the high wattage heater is swiveled for uniform curing.
 Models with dual rotary platens can double productivity.
 Head leveling achieves edge-to-edge consistency.
 For shops that also offer manual screen printing, flash cure units are likely on hand and offer relatively hands-free results in about a minute.
-As with heat presses, flash cure units require a separate powered exhaust system to evacuate fumes.
-Entry-level units operate on 120V and should be operated below a separate powered exhaust hood to evacuate fumes.
+As with heat presses, flash cure units operate on 120V and require a separate powered exhaust system to evacuate fumes.
 Average cost ranges from $150 to $1400.

 Conveyor Dryers

-The most efficient option is a small tabletop infrared conveyor dryer.
-Easy to operate, the freshly powdered transfer is placed on the conveyor belt which travels through the heating chamber to cure, hands-free.
+The most efficient option is an infrared conveyor dryer.
+The freshly powdered transfer is placed on the conveyor belt which travels through the heating chamber to cure, hands-free.
 The height-adjustable heating element and digitally-controlled temperature and belt speed allow precision settings for repeatable results.
 A catch bin at the end of the conveyor allows multiple transfers to be placed on the belt in succession, with no operator oversight, improving productivity.
 Infrared conveyor dryers can also be used to cure pretreatment as well as DTG printed garments.

 Time cost outweighs equipment cost